Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: Acknowledgements

 \section{Acknowledgements}

-We thank Prof. Xiao-Feng Luo for providing us the preliminary data of $p_T$ spectra of $d$, $t$, $^3$He and $^4$He in Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV measured by the STAR collaboration.
-This work was supported in part by the National Natural Science Foundation of China under Grants No. 12175115 and No. 11975011, the Natural Science Foundation of Shandong Province, China, under Grants No. ZR2020MA097 and No. ZR2019YQ06, and Higher Educational Youth Innovation Science and Technology Program of Shandong Province under Grants No. 2020KJJ004 and No. 2019KJJ010.
+We thank Prof. Xiao-Feng Luo for helpful discussions and thank the STAR collaboration for providing us the preliminary data of $p_T$ spectra of $d$, $t$, $^3$He and $^4$He in Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV.
+This work was supported in part by the National Natural Science Foundation of China under Grants No. 12175115 and No. 12375074, the Natural Science Foundation of Shandong Province, China, under Grants No. ZR2020MA097 and Higher Educational Youth Innovation Science and Technology Program of Shandong Province under Grants No. 2020KJJ004 and No. 2019KJJ010.